 - Drop the red "+" sign to create the relationship

-- Click on the relationship to see its label.
-Now you can add text to your label.
+- Click on the relationship to see its label and to add text to your label.

-- Click on the triangle on the label's top-right side to open the context menu
+- Click on the label's context menu to open the panel

 Due to its high level of flexibility, the concept map allows you to freely customize its layout - move around topics and relationships, customize their orientation - while still maintaining the visual integrity of each element on the map.